Vyshvika/PlayNova_Game/README.md

-# PlayNova_Game
+# Pathoria
 ### An Agent-Based Intelligent Game for Learning, Strategy & Exploration

+## Problem Statement: PS2 – Gamified Learning Environment for AgentX

-PlayNova_Game is a **gamified, AI-driven interactive environment** designed to demonstrate intelligent agent behavior through exploration, decision-making, and adaptive learning.
+Pathoria is a **gamified, AI-driven interactive environment** designed to demonstrate intelligent agent behavior through exploration, decision-making, and adaptive learning.
 The project blends **game mechanics with AI concepts**, making it both engaging and technically strong — ideal for hackathons and AI-focused showcases.

 ---

 ## Project Overview

-PlayNova_Game simulates a dynamic game world where **AgentX**, an intelligent agent, navigates environments, makes strategic choices, and improves performance based on rewards and outcomes.
+Pathoria simulates a dynamic game world where **AgentX**, an intelligent agent, navigates environments, makes strategic choices, and improves performance based on rewards and outcomes.

 The game is designed to:
 - Encourage **learning through gameplay**